IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/working_with_representations.rst

 Future Developments
 ^^^^^^^^^^^^^^^^^^^

-The BlenderBIM team is continually working on improving the representation editing experience.
+The Bonsai team is continually working on improving the representation editing experience.
 Future updates may include:

 - More intuitive interfaces for non-mesh modeling.
 - Enhanced tools for working with parametric representations.
 - Improved validation and error checking when editing representations.

-For the latest updates and feature requests, refer to the BlenderBIM Add-on GitHub repository.
+For the latest updates and feature requests, refer to the Bonsai GitHub repository.